Dr Naho Mirumachi

 - framing of natural resources management

 Naho is Lecturer in Geography at the Department of Geography, King’s College London.
 Trained in political science, international studies and human geography, she has research interests in the politics and governance of the environment, particularly water.
 Her latest book, Transboundary Water Politics in the Developing World (Routledge) brings together some of her thinking on the political economy of international transboundary river basins and conflict and cooperation over shared waters.
-Her research on water issues particularly in developing country contexts, she examines three inter-related themes: institutions of water allocation; power and environmental discourse; scale and agency.
-Her recent publications have examined conceptualisations of conflict and cooperation in international transboundary river basins and its implications on water governance.
+Her research on water issues particularly in developing country contexts feeds into broader themes of interest: institutions for environmental governance; power and environmental discourse; scale and agency.
 Naho has fieldwork experience in the Orange-Senqu River basin in Southern Africa, Ganges River basin in South Asia, and the Mekong River basin in Southeast Asia, and most recently Tanzania.

 Naho is a Visiting Research Fellow at the Water Security Research Centre & School of International Development, University of East Anglia, and collaborates on water security research.
 She has also been an active member of the London Water Research Group, an independent network of academics, practitioners and activists.
 She is a Senior Research Fellow for the international research network on Earth System Governance under Future Earth.
 Prior to joining the department, she taught at the Department of Geography and Environment, London School of Economics and Political Science.